-Saitama and its citizens are showing their support and appreciation for their favorite teams through these unique manhole cover designs.
+Saitama and its citizens show their support and appreciation for their favorite teams through these unique manhole cover designs.

 Another popular sport across Japan is baseball.
-Thus, this makes the Yokohama Baystars design, pictured below, a great choice for Yokohama City, Kanagawa Prefecture.
+Thus, the Yokohama Baystars design, pictured below, is a great choice for Yokohama City, Kanagawa Prefecture.

 Next, take a look at this interesting design below!
 You can find this manhole cover in Shizuoka City.

-Finally, there are fire hydrants manhole covers that will provide you with plenty of fun!
+Finally, the fire hydrants manhole covers will provide you with plenty of fun!
 You may see this unique design in Iwata City, Shizuoka Prefecture.